assiaben/docker_generic/README.md

-Collection of useful dokcer image to start with.
-If if you don't find the image you want to use, check at the end of the file for ready-to-run images or create your own Docker tools.
+you want to use, check at the end of the file for ready-to-run images or create your own Docker tools.